ietf-wg-cellar/matroska-specification/overhead.md

 the second number is the pourcentage of overhead for each packet

 In matroska, synchronisation and error recovery is done with a Cluster.
 A cluster contains 1 to many Blocks.
 So let's see the effect of having 1 Block per Cluster, 2 Blocks per Cluster and 3 Blocks per Cluster.
-These are the worst cases where synchronisation is required often, ie every 20, 40 and 60ms (with 1 block only).
+These are the worst cases where synchronisation is necessary often, ie every 20, 40 and 60ms (with 1 block only).
 A value of 1s is a pretty agressive case and is the minimum supported here (just to save me from a few calculus).

 | 1 Block per Cluster |
 | --- |